-One of the greatest ancient Roman cities was Ephesus, and its ruins are located in Selcuk, Turkey.
+One of the greatest ancient Roman cities was Ephesus, and its ruins are located in Selcuk, Turkey (officially the Republic of Türkiye).
 It is one of the most popular sites to visit in Turkey.
 Near the ancient Agora, visitors can see the remains of the Temple of Domitian and Domitian Square.
 The Temple of Domitian, formally known as the Temple of the Sebastoi, was built in honor of Emperor Domitian's family, and it is the first structure here known to be dedicated to an emperor.
 Though not much remains of the temple today, archaeologists have learned much about its structure.

 Visitors can see the remaining foundation of the temple and imagine what it might have once looked like.
 It was approximately 165 feet by 330 feet and sat on vaulted foundations.
 The northern end was two stories tall and was accessed by stairs, which can still be seen today.
 There were also several columns on each side of the temple.
 Reliefs from some of the columns can still be seen here as well.